Things that are hard to begin but near-impossible to quit

 My mind has come back to this idea repeatedly, always from a different angle.

-(In fact, I’ve already kind-of written about this topic earlier: in “Passive Productivity: Get more done, by default”, I tried to list things you can do once that will make you more productive forever.)
+(I’ve already kind-of written about this topic earlier: in “Passive Productivity: Get more done, by default”, I tried to list things you can do once that will make you more productive forever.)

 It’s time to tackle this idea.
 And I think I finally know how.